European Bat Detector Workshop

 the 10th European Bat Detector Workshop.

-The event will be organized in Bidarrai
+The event was organized in Bidarrai

 (the Basque country) just on the French side of the Spanish border, only 76 km